15minutOdmora/Speedometer/README.md

 video.play()
 ```

-Cars and objects now get detected, frame from video of a detected object:
+Cars and objects now get detected, below is a frame from video of a detected object:

 ![Pic of road from Tapo cam w detected object](/Example/pics/detected_object.png)

-By going outside I then measured the distance between the two trees shown in the below picture, which was about 13,85m.
+By going outside I then measured the distance between the two trees shown in the picture below, which was about 13,85m.
 I then set the measuring area, wich is set by two lines.
 I can set the measuring are by passing two lines to the Radar class or I can use one of the methods set_distance or set_two_distances.
 If the camera was set in a birds view the set_distance method would be used.
 In my case the camera is set from the side and I used the set_two_distances method, this opens a window where we can set two lines wich represent the same distance iin real life, but different distance on screen, this is used for calculating the depth perception on camera frame.

-Initializing the Radar by passing in the video object, load is set to true so the set lines and distance(irl) are later loaded from the saved_data.json file.
-We set print_measured to true so it prints the data from timed objects to the console.
+Initializing the Radar by passing in the video object, load is set to True so the set lines and distance(irl) are later loaded from the saved_data.json file.
+We set print_measured to True so it prints the data from timed objects to the console.
 We can pass a file name to the out_file parameter to save measured data to a csv file.

 ```python
 # main.py file